skiran252/saikirangonugunta.me/README.md

 # Sai Kiran's Portfolio 😎

 This website demonstates my work.
-It has my proejcts,blogs,social links,skills.
+It has my skills,projects,blogs,social profile links,.

 ---
 ## Technologies used